dreamingechoes/dreamingechoes.github.io/_posts/2015-10-17-gemify-your-assets-in-less-than-10-minutes.md

 ![Rubygems](/images/2015-10-17-gemify-your-assets-in-less-than-10-minutes/rubygems.jpeg)

 If you develop a **javascript** library for some useful purpose and you share it with the community, you are a great person.
-But besides that, if you translate that into a **Rails** gem to use in any Rails project, you are a wonderful person.
+But besides that, if you translate that into a **Rails** gem to use in any **Rails** project, you are a wonderful person.
 Today we're going to see how we could make a **Rails** gem in order to have our super fancy **javascript** library available to add in any gemfile.

 ## First step, let's do a super fancy javascript library

 For this example, the first thing we have to do is our **javascript** library.
 Some super simple but funny thing, e.g., a **javascript** library to add random **Giphy** gifs in our **HTML**.
-Because the purpose of this post isn't develop this library, let's pretend that we have developed and look like this:
+Because the purpose of this post isn't develop this library, let's pretend that we have developed and looks like this:

 ```javascript
 /**